aMarCruz/eslint-plugin-prettierx/README.md

 Install other plugins that you need.

-Now configure ESLint to make it work without conflicts between its internal rules, those of other plugins, and the prettier settings.
+Now configure ESLint to make it work without conflicts between its internal rules, those of other plugins, and the prettierx settings.

 1. Add `prettierx` to the "plugins" section of your configuration file (.eslintrc.js, .json, yaml, etc).
 You can omit the "eslint-plugin-" prefix.

 2. Then, in "extends", put the configs of other plugins that you are using.
 Almost all plugins include configs to enable several of its rules.

-3. Bellow these configs, put "plugin:prettier/&lt;preset&gt;", where `<preset>` is the name of the preset (style) that you will use.
+3. Bellow these configs, put "plugin:prettierx/&lt;preset&gt;", where `<preset>` is the name of the preset (style) that you will use.

 4. Last, add the configs provided by prettierx for the plugins that you included in the step `2`.
 This configs will disable rules that conflict with those plugins.